A warm welcome to the Knowledge Management Innovation section of the website.

 So basically science is a body of knowledge that keeps on increasing – many new scientific discoveries and breakthroughs are being made each and every year.
 These breakthroughs contribute to the ever-increasing body of scientific knowledge.

 These breakthroughs and discoveries often additionally result in new or improved products which are innovations… For some quick examples think of solar panels, electric cars, led flat panel tv and monitor screens, etc. etc.

 KNOWLEDGE MANAGEMENT CLOSELY LINKED TO INNOVATION

 So knowledge management and innovation are closely linked.

-Improved innovation can be dependent on companies developing effective internal knowledge management systems, tools and techniques and additionally on them improving their ability to interact with sources external to their organisational domain.
+Improved innovation can be dependent on companies developing effective internal knowledge management systems, tools, and techniques and additionally on them improving their ability to interact with sources external to their organizational domain.